-(2) "Alteration" means to change, make different, or remove the elements of a building, structure, or outbuilding, and can include but is not limited to elements or features such as: Barns, sheds, garages, porches, additions (historic and non-historic), windows, storm windows (interior or exterior), roofs, dormers, siding, foundations, doors, ornament and trim elements in any material, floors, light fixtures, bathrooms, kitchens, bedrooms, walls, ceilings, stairs and railings, beamed or coffered ceilings, fireplaces, built-in cabinetry, wainscotting, paneling, moldings, brackets, as well as the finishes and materials of which these features or elements are made.
+(2) "Alteration" means the act of changing, making different, or removing the elements of a building, structure, landscape, or outbuilding, and can include but is not limited to elements or features such as: Barns, sheds, garages, porches, additions (historic and nonhistoric), windows, storm windows (interior or exterior), roofs, dormers, siding, foundations, doors, ornament and trim elements in any material, floors, light fixtures, bathrooms, kitchens, bedrooms, walls, ceilings, stairs and railings, beamed or coffered ceilings, fireplaces, built-in cabinetry, wainscoting, paneling, moldings, brackets, as well as the finishes and materials of which these features or elements are made.
 Exterior paint colors are included.
 For site or landscape alteration, features or elements include, but are not limited to: Site relationships of buildings and structures, including orientation; character-defining landscape features such as views and topography; original landscape material such as trees, shrubs, water features, fountains, paving, trellises, arbors, gazebos, greenhouses, rockwork, retaining walls, paths, stairways, gates, and fences.

-(3) "Governing body" means the legislative body of the city within which an historic property is located, or the legislative body of the county if the property is not located within a city.
+(3) "Governing Body" means the legislative body of the city within which an historic property is located, or the legislative body of the county if the property is not located within a city.